MggMuggins/MggMuggins/README.md

 I stopped posing new projects on Github in 2018.
 Check out [my Gitlab](https://gitlab.com/MggMuggins) for more recent projects.

-A language analysis of all the repos I own (hover for percentage;
+A language analysis of all the repos I own (
 [see how I generated this graphic](./info.md)):
 ![languages](./languages.svg)